 - Apple varieties differ in many traits, including when they ripen, their texture, taste, and how long they can be stored without losing their flavor.
 Honeycrisp apples are described as being “explosively crisp.”
 Honeycrisp apples also store longer than any variety in the world according to its developers at the University of Minnesota .

 - Zestar apples ripen early in the season (late August) and can be stored up to 2 ½ months in your refrigerator and still taste good!

 - Honeycrisp, an apple variety released in 1998, is the Minnesota State Fruit!

 - The University of Minnesota recently had a contest to name its most recently released apple, “MN447.”
-MN447 was developed in 1921 and is the grandparent of the most famous U of M apple, Honeycrisp.
+MN447 was developed in 1921 and is the grandparent of the most famous University of Minnesota apple, Honeycrisp.
 It is used in the apple breeding program because it is the most winter hardy apple variety ever released by the University.
 The winning name?
 Frostbite!

 How to Eat Apples

 - Between August and mid-October, apples are at their peak.
 If you're not planning to eat them immediately, store them in a cool, dark place.

 - Apples will remain crisp and juicy longer (10 times longer!) if you refrigerate them.
 Keep the apples in the humidifier compartment or in plastic bags with small air holes to keep a high moisture level.

 - Apples darken quickly when they are exposed to air.
 You can keep them looking fresh for cooking or preserving by dipping them in a lemon juice solution — mix three tablespoons of bottled lemon juice with one quart of water.

 - If you want to can or freeze apple slices, sauces, and sweet spreads, use only high-quality apples or apples with no signs of decay.
 Don't can fruit that has fallen from the tree, because they're likely to contain mold spores that can spoil the end result.